pd-externals/flite/README.md

-README for PD external distribution 'pd-flite'
+README for Pd external distribution 'pd-flite'

 Last updated for version 0.01

 # DESCRIPTION

-The 'pd-flite' distribution contains a single PD external ("flite"), which provides a high-level text-to-speech interface for English based on the 'libflite' library by Alan W Black and Kevin A. Lenzo.
+The 'pd-flite' distribution contains a single Pd external ("flite"), which provides a high-level text-to-speech interface for English based on the 'libflite' library by Alan W Black and Kevin A. Lenzo.